How To Create & Run Football Drills

 It’s a way to organize all of your drills.
 That way when you need to work on a specific technique, you can open your drill library and pull the necessary drills out.

-We recommend using Powerpoint, or even a Word document to organize all of your drills with a description attached.
+We recommend using Powerpoint or even a Word document to organize all of your drills with a description attached.
 We’re currently working on a solution for this.
-If you have any interest in trying out an alpha version of our drill tool, simply send an email to [email protected]
+If you are interested in trying out an alpha version of our drill tool, simply send an email to [email protected].

 About the author